rdlynx19/HSA/DevLog.md

 - Added plots to compare movement in horizontal and vertical modes
 - You can modify friction between contacts by modifying contact parameters
 	- This can be achieved by the `get` and `set` functions in the API
+- Achieved inchworm motion very similar to the actual robot.
+More testing needed

+### Mujoco (Week 12 10/23 - 10/30)
+- Added diagram of model indicating motor ranges and position.
+(Need to add handedness to compare with the real robot)
+- Explanation of locking mechanism:
+	- The middle disc is an unactuated body with 1DOF, (rotation around the x-axis) provided by a hinge joint
+	- Why is this DOF necessary and what happens if we remove it?
+		- Rotation in the disc allows us to tension the spring and generate forces which allow us to achieve the extension and contraction motion
+		-
+		-